Is enterprise agility related to business strategy? Is it the same as digital transformation? Or is it about flexibility? Here is an explainer

 Let’s use a metaphor.
-How fast does information move from the edge of your organisation to the centre?
-Just like a gymnast, an agile organisation needs close connections between its senses and its ‘muscles’.
-This can be achieved by pushing the power out to the edge of the organisation.
-Or by smoothing the pathways of information to the centre.
-This is achievable with the technologies of today–especially with the rise of the API economy.
+How fast does information move from the edge of your organization to the center?
+Just like a gymnast, an agile organization needs close connections between its senses and its ‘muscles’.
+This can be achieved by pushing the power out to the edge of the organization.
+Or by smoothing the pathways of information to the center.
+This is achievable with the technologies of today--especially with the rise of the API economy.

-When we talk about projects and enterprise agility, it is about the ability to quickly organise and make best use of the resources within the organisation to deliver those projects.
-An enterprise being able to structure itself in a way that allows quick deployment of the right people to the projects; being able to establish governance practices that allow both quick and delegated decision-making; and standardizing key processes (creating a stable backbone) where everyone is talking in the same language–all these are factors that lead to an increase in agility and performance.
+When we talk about projects and enterprise agility, it is about the ability to quickly organize and make the best use of the resources within the organization to deliver those projects.
+An enterprise being able to structure itself in a way that allows quick deployment of the right people to the projects; being able to establish governance practices that allow both quick and delegated decision-making; and standardizing key processes (creating a stable backbone) where everyone is talking in the same language--all these are factors that lead to an increase in agility and performance.

 Not quite.
 Digital transformation is mostly about adapting your business offering to a digital era.
 The considerations are more strategic.
-We talk about catering to the digitally savvy customer and omnichannel customer engagement.
-Once you have decided on a business strategy, however, the question that naturally arises is, ‘How do we go about it’?
+We talk about catering to digitally savvy customers and omnichannel customer engagement.
+Once you have decided on a business strategy, however, the question that naturally arises is, ‘How do we go about it?

 Gartner, IDC, Forrester